slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"Do something first, than talk about it."
 -- Tom Ford*

+- parkinson's law - if you have all day to do a job it will probably take you the whole day but if you only have two hours you will find a way of doing it in two hours.
+Give tasks a deadline.
 - taking care of yourself is productivity
 - 6 months of focus and hard work can put you 5 years ahead in life.
 - work is a queue of queues. trying hard is not the key to success. this not mean that you don’t put your best effort.